by Lizl Pretorius, CPA

 How can ABA.
 Advice Beyond Accounting help you with segregation of duties?

 The team at ABA.
-Advice Beyond Accounting are passionate about helping business owners achieve their goals.
+Advice Beyond Accounting is passionate about helping business owners achieve their goals.
 Our experienced accountants, bookkeepers, and business advisors are committed to helping you improve your business processes as well as taking care of your accounting and tax compliance.

 Unsure where to start?
 We offer various service packages with regular meetings and ongoing coaching that will help you take your business to the next level.
 We can help you identify processes and financial transactions where your business may be vulnerable.
 As well as suggest control and approval points that you can implement in your accounting software.